nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/MULTIPLE_PROVIDERS.md

 ```

-Now the **`AnimalForm`** component can access data from all of the data providers in to produce dropdown options.
+Now the **`AnimalForm`** component can access data from all of the data providers to produce dropdown options.